-Because occupations involving physical labor dominate the local economy, Leon is generally considered to be a blue-collar town.
-45.74% of the Leon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Leon is a blue-collar town, with 45.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Leon is a town of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Leon who work in food service (18.09%), legal occupations (14.89%), and personal care services (10.64%).

 As is often the case in a small town, Leon doesn't have a public transportation system that people use for their commute.